Variants¶

 By default value if not defined argument equals to the empty string

-should be preferred to accessing variant value inModuleVariant
+getvariantshould be preferred to accessing variant value inModuleVariantarrayOn display evaluation mode,

 The variant name and enclosing curly braces are graphically enhanced with